top of page

 Mar 26, 2024

-“For you, 'being' is a spectator sport.
-But because in our model the Block Universe evolves over time via a hierarchy of binary choices, free will and agency are baked in.”
+“For you, being is a spectator sport.
+But in our model the Block Universe evolves over time via a hierarchy of binary choices, so free will and agency are baked in.”

 The Universe is best represented as a multi-dimensional Block.
 Every possible value of every potential variable is encoded in that Block.
 Space and time are not native to this Block, nor is any other ordering principle.

-The concept of order simply doesn’t apply…yet; think Genesis: “…The earth was without form or shape, with darkness over the abyss and a mighty wind sweeping over the waters.”
+The concept of order simply doesn’t apply…yet; think Genesis 1: 2-3: “…The earth was without form or shape, with darkness over the abyss and a mighty wind sweeping over the waters.”

-What we call the World is a cross section of that Block Universe, i.e. a ‘slice’ or a ‘surface’ that orders it.
-There are innumerable such surfaces in the Block.
-Each slice is a matrix of variables that have been valued so that every variable has a well-defined relation (not necessarily spatiotemporal) to every other variable on that surface.
+Each slice is a matrix of variables.
+Each variable has a well-defined relation (not necessarily spatiotemporal) to every other variable on that surface.
 This ordering logos has been variously defined as causality, magic, logic, providence, et al.

 Not every possible combination of states constitutes a proper cross section.
 Determining the minimal requirements that a collection of states must meet to be a proper slice is the province of science.
-The laws of physics are (at least some of) those minimal conditions.
+The laws of physics constitute some of those minimal conditions.

 Think of it like English.
 26 letters but not every combination of letters makes a word.
 Same with the values of variables on a slice of the Block Universe.

 According to Pierre-Simon Laplace (Classical Determinism), there exists one and only one proper cross section.
-Once any one variable takes on a defined value (position + momentum), all other variables on that surface take on defined values as well.
-Perhaps there might have been other proper cross sections, but we’ll never know.
-Once a single variable expresses a value, it’s game over…one and done.
+Once any one variable takes on a defined value (position + momentum), all others take on defined values as well.
+Once a single variable assumes a specific value, it’s game over…one and done.
+Everything is hardwired to everything else, deterministically.
 (Laplace did not know about Heisenberg Uncertainty.)

-Hugh Everett (1957) put Laplace on steroids.
-If there are many possible universes, why should only one be real?
+To overcome Heisenberd, Hugh Everett (1957) put Laplace on steroids.
+If there are many possible universes (slices), why should only one be real?
 Why shouldn’t every possible universe be real?
-According to his Many Worlds Interpretation of Quantum Mechanics each unique state (each ‘valued variable’) births an entire World, i.e., a unique cross section of the Block.
+According to his Many Worlds Interpretation of Quantum Mechanics each unique state (each ‘valued variable’) births a novel World, i.e., a unique cross section of the Block.

-Even though neither Laplace nor Everett can be debunked mathematically, their models are not very satisfying.
-One is totally rigid and spare; the other, wildly chaotic and extravagant.
-Neither remotely resembles the World as we experience it.
-Our World is stable but not frozen, dynamic but not disordered.
+Even though neither Laplace nor Everett nor Feynman can be debunked mathematically, their models are not entirely satisfying.
+One is totally rigid and spare; another, wildly chaotic and extravagant; the third more virtual than real.
+None remotely resembles the World as we experience it.
+Our World is stable but not sclerotic, dynamic but not disordered, plastic but real.

-Fortunately, there is a model that accounts for order and novelty:
+Fortunately, there is a model that accounts for order and novelty and does so economically:

 A